Bahamontes, first Spanish winner of the Tour de France, dies

 "His legacy will endure on the roads and in our hearts," Sanchez wrote on X.

-The Spanish cycling federation also paid Bahamontes -- who won another of the Grands Tours the Vuelta a Espana twice (1954, 1957)-- a handsome tribute.
+The Spanish cycling federation also paid Bahamontes -- who won another of the Grand Tours the Vuelta a Espana twice (1954, 1957) -- a handsome tribute.

-"A legend of our sport, he was the first Spaniard to win the Tour de France, a race in which he is also remembered as one of the best climbers in history," the federation said on Twitter.
+"A legend of our sport, he was the first Spaniard to win the Tour de France, a race in which he is also remembered as one of the best climbers in history," the federation said.

 Bahamontes put down his extraordinary ability in the mountains to his first job working in the market in Toledo.